spe1020/asknostr/CONTEXT.md

 ### The `useNostrPublish` Hook

 To publish events, use the `useNostrPublish` hook in this project.
+This hook automatically adds a "client" tag to published events.

 ```tsx
 import { useState } from 'react';